 The Citric Acid Cycle Practice Test

-Question: 1 / 400
+1 / 400

-The conversion of citrate to isocitrate
+What enzyme catalyzes the conversion of citrate to isocitrate?

 Next Question